mnieber/skandha/README.md

 }
 ```

-## Fact: the `exit` callback function is called at the end of the host function
+## Fact: the `exit` callback function is called at the end of the operation

-In the snippet we add a filtering facet that has an `apply` host function.
-In this host function, we can install an `exit` callback that corrects the highlight when the filter changes (because the filter may hide the highlighted item).
-The `exit` callback is called at the end of the host function.
+In `createContainer.ts` we add a filtering facet that has an `apply` operation.
+In this operation, we can install an `exit` callback that corrects the highlight when the filter changes (because the filter may hide the highlighted item).
+The `exit` callback is called at the end of the operation.
 Similarly, the `enter` callback is called at the beginning.

-## Snippet: mapping data onto each facet
+## Snippet: a Connector maps data onto each facet

 ```
 // file: createContainer.ts